Initial Web Portal Configuration¶

 - Admin Password

-- The administrator password that you need to provide to login to the Web Portal Administration Console.
+- The adminstrator password that you need to provide to login to the Web Portal Administration Console.

 - Admin Email

 - The email address of the Administrator.
 This field is optional.
 This email address is used for 2-factor authentication (if enabled).

 - Web Portal Domain Name